BSN Application & Admission

 What’s next?
 Meet the admission criteria

-- If you plan to apply to the pre-licensure program for fall 2015 admission, you must complete the TEAS test and submit your results to the college by February 6, 2015.
+- If you plan to apply to the pre-licensure program for spring 2016 admission, you must complete the TEAS test and submit your results to the college by September 4, 2015.
 TEAS scores can also be uploaded into NursingCas if done so BEFORE submitting your application.
 Information on testing days, times, and locations for fall 2015 is available on our TEAS Test page.
 Scores are good for one year.

 - Applicants must be at junior standing (60 semester credits/90 quarter credits).